smok-serwis/tempsdb/README.md

 Embedded Cython library for time series that you need to upload somewhere.

-Stored time series with a 8-bit timestamp and a fixed length of data.
+Stored time series with a 8-bit timestamp and a data, which can be of fixed length or variable.
-So no variable encoding for you!

 # Installation